 1. Healthy lifestyle

 Living a healthy lifestyle with a focus on diet and exercise will help keep your body in good shape for the future.
-Pregnancy is one of the riskiest things that women will ever do in their lives and keeping your body in shape is one way to reduce the risk and increase the chance of success.
+Pregnancy is one of the riskiest things that women will ever do in their lives and keeping your body in shape is one way to reduce the risk and increase the chances of a successful pregnancy.
 Among other issues, there is an epidemic of insulin-resistance, diabetes, high blood pressure and obesity in the United States all of which have an adverse effect on fertility or pregnancy outcome.
-A simple diet rule is to eat “things that grow out of the ground” or “things that eat things that grow out of the ground”, i.e. eat less of the processed foods that are so readily available and made enticing through advertising.
-A regular exercise routine will also keep you both physically and mentally in shape for life, including pregnancy.

 2. Wait for the right partner, but not the “right time.”

-We would all agree that having a child with the wrong person isn’t a good idea but once we’ve found Mr. or Mrs. Right, waiting for the perfect time increases the risk that you will either 1) need help, 2) have to make compromises or 3) possibly lose the opportunity all together.
-There is actually never a perfect time to have a child.
-They are always messy.
+We would all agree that having a child with the wrong person isn’t a good idea but once we’ve found Mr. or Mrs. Right, waiting for the perfect time increases the risk that you will:

 3. Preconception counseling